cbadenes/r4r/README.md

 ## Dynamic Resources

-The `-e` parameters set the endpoint (`SPARQL_ENDPOINT`) and namespace (`RESOURCE_NAMESPACE`) where the resources to be published in the service are hosted.
+The `-e` parameters set the endpoint (`SPARQL_ENDPOINT`) and namespace (`RESOURCE_NAMESPACE`) where the service retrieves the data through Sparql queries.

-The service retrieves the data through a Sparql query described in file `get.sparql` located in `resources/movies`, like this one:
+To retrieve data from a HTTP_GET request, simply create the file `resources/movies/get.sparql` with the following content:

 ```
 PREFIX dbo: <http://dbpedia.org/ontology/>